Torodbe: Bundu

-The Torodbe Mālik Sī launched one of the first of the jihads towards the end of the seventeenth century in Bundu.
+The Torodbe Malick Sy, also spelled Mālik Sī, launched one of the first of the jihads towards the end of the seventeenth century in Bundu.

-Mālik Sī was born into a Torodbe family around 1637 near Podor in Futa Toro.
+Sy was born into a Torodbe family around 1637 near Podor in Futa Toro.

 He received formal Islamic training in what is now southern Mauritania.

 He married, and traveled from place to place trying to live by selling amulets.

-Malik Dauda Sy founded the state of Bundu in the 1690s.
+Sy founded the state of Bundu in the 1690s.
 The Muslim rulers had authority over village chiefs, whom they could appoint or dismiss.
+Bundu thereby became a haven for other Torodbe, and expanded eastwards into Bambuk.

 He was succeeded by Bubu Malik, who died around 1715.

 Bundu then entered a period of anarchy as the state's neighbors launched attacks while the different communities of Torodbe asserted their autonomy.

 For a time during the eighteenth century Bundu reverted to pagan rule, but by that time most of the population were Muslim.

-Jallon
+Futa Jallon

 The Torodbe influenced the Fulbe of the Futa Jallon, their kinsmen, in embracing a more militant form of Islam.

 A jihad was launched in the Futa Jallon around 1726 or 1727.

 The movement was primarily religious, and its leaders included both Mandé and Fulbe marabouts.

 Karamokho Alfa was elected leader of the jihad.

 He took the title almami, or "the Imam".

 Under his leadership the Imamate of Futa Jallon became the first Muslim state to be founded by the Fulbe.

 In 1751 Ibrahim Sori succeeded Karamokho Alfa.
 After many years of conflict, Ibrahim Sori achieved a decisive victory in 1776 that consolidated the power of the Fulbe state.
 The jihad had achieved its goals and Ibrahim Sori assumed the title of almami.

-Toro
+Futa Toro

 The farmers of Futa Toro continued to suffer from attacks by nomads from what is now Mauritania.

 The jihad in Futa Jalon was followed by a jihad in Futa Toro between 1769 and 1776 led by Sulaymān Baal.

 In 1776 the Torodbe threw out the ruling Denianke Dynasty.

-Sulayman died in 1776 and was succeeded by 'Abd al-Qadir, a learned teacher and judge who had studied in Cayor.
+Sulayman died in 1776 and was succeeded by Abdul Kader, a learned teacher and judge who had studied in Cayor.

 Abdul Kader became the first Almamy of the theocratic Almamyate of Futa Toro.

 He encouraged construction of mosques, and pursued an aggressive policy towards his neighbors.

-The Torodbe prohibited the trade in slaves on the river.
+Abdul Kader may have prohibited the trade in slaves on the river.
 In 1785 they obtained an agreement from the French to no longer trade in Muslim slaves and to pay customs duties to the state.
 Abdul Kader defeated the emirates of Trarza and Brakna to the north, but was defeated and captured when he attacked the Wolof states of Cayor and Waalo.
 After his release the jihad impetus had been lost.
 By his death in 1806 the state was dominated by a few elite Torodbe families.

 Almamys continued to be enthroned in Futa Toro throughout the nineteenth century, but the position had become ceremonial by then.